aaAbdulkadir/DataPortfolio/ZoomCamp/Project/README.md

 ## Improvements

 To make this project better, it would be more ideal to run this docker file using an Azure Container Instance rather than a VM, to reduce costs.
+Addtitionally, implementing CI/CD with the Airflow pipeline for validation would take the project to the next level.